tschug/tschug.github.io/_posts/2024-06-19-UnofficialSF-Barcode-Scanner.md

 > Source:  [Lightning Web Component Developer Guide](https://developer.salesforce.com/docs/component-library/bundle/lightning-flow-support)
 {: .prompt-info }

-Then, after the scann was captured, we needed to dispatch this event.
+Then, after the scan was captured, we needed to dispatch this event.

 ```javascript
 this.dispatchEvent(new FlowAttributeChangeEvent('scannedBarcode',this.scannedBarcode));